anton-dorn/airbnb-analytics-munich/README.md

 Course: "Introduction to Business Analytics".

-The data was provided by "Inside Airbnb"
+The data was provided by "Inside Airbnb".

 This project was given 23.7 out of 25 points.